Semihalf/edk2-platforms/ReadMe.md

 4. Type "bld" to build Purley BIOS image, "bld release" for release build.

 The user can run FITC tool to build full image for flash (BIOS + ME + DESC).
 The user can also burn the BIOS image to highest part of flash region directly.
+The validated version of iasl compiler that can build MinPurley is 20180629.
+Older version may generate ACPI build errors.

 ### Known limitations